How is fraud punished in the UK?

 27 October 2016

-In a series of fraud-related blogs, we are examining the law and offering advice to businesses and their senior individuals on how to best safeguard themselves.
+We are examining the law and offering advice to businesses and their senior individuals on how to best safeguard themselves.

 Most people are familiar with the term fraud but many underestimate how draconian the criminal justice system can be.